TheCarsonWest/nerd-emoji/apush/ids/u4/Fort Sumter.md

 * **Union Forces:** Under the command of Major Robert Anderson

 ## What:
-* The Confederate forces bombarded Fort Sumter in Charleston Harbor, South Carolina, for 34 hours, ultimately forcing the Union garrison to surrender.
+* The Confederate forces bombarded Fort Sumter in Charleston Harbor, [[South Carolina]], for 34 hours, ultimately forcing the Union garrison to surrender.
 * This marked the beginning of the American Civil War.

 ## Impact: Why Significant?: